tbalz2319/infosec-interview-questions/questions.md

 Do you know what XXE is, can you explain it?

 Are you familiar with OWASP?
-Can you name some of the TOP 10 2017 vulnerabilities and explain what they are?
+Can you name some of the TOP 10 2017 vulnerabilities and explain what they each are?

-Can you explain the process of when I type google.com into a search bar then I get results back?
+Can you explain a bit of how the web works.
+For example when I search for site.com on Google what is the process by which I get all the results?

-Can you explain what XSS is and the 3 different types of XSS?
+Can you explain what XSS is and the 3 different types?

 What does it mean when cookies have an HttpOnly flag?
 Why would it matter?